2022 North Carolina Senate election: District 20

-The new 20th district includes all of Chatham County and portions of southern Durham County.
-Incumbent Democrat Natalie Murdock has represented the 20th district since 2020.
+The new 20th District includes all of Chatham County and portions of southern Durham County.
+Incumbent Democrat Natalie Murdock had represented the 20th District since 2020.

 District 21

-The new 21st district includes all of Moore County as well as portions of Northwestern Cumberland County.
+The new 21st District includes all of Moore County as well as portions of Northwestern Cumberland County.
 When the district was drawn it originally had no incumbent, but Republican Tom McInnis switched his residence to Moore County so that he could run for re-election in the new district.

 District 22

-The new 22nd district includes most of Durham County.
-Incumbent Democrat Mike Woodard has represented the 22nd district since 2013.
+The new 22nd District includes most of Durham County.
+Incumbent Democrat Mike Woodard had represented the 22nd District since 2013.
 Larry Coleman won the Republican nomination.

 District 23

-The new 23rd district includes all of Caswell, Person, and Orange counties.
-Incumbent Democrat Valerie Foushee has represented the 23rd district since 2013.
-Foushee is retiring to run for Congress.
+The new 23rd District includes all of Caswell, Person, and Orange counties.
+Incumbent Democrat Valerie Foushee had represented the 23rd District since 2013.
+Foushee retired to run for Congress.
 State Representative Graig Meyer won the Democratic nomination.
 Landon Woods won the Republican nomination.

 District 24

-The new 24th district includes all of Robeson, Hoke, and Scotland counties.
-The new district includes the home of incumbent Republican Danny Britt, who has represented the 13th district since 2017, and incumbent Democrat Ben Clark, who has represented the 21st district since 2013.
-Clark isn't seeking re-election.
+The new 24th District includes all of Robeson, Hoke, and Scotland counties.
+The new district includes the home of incumbent Republican Danny Britt, who had represented the 13th District since 2017, and incumbent Democrat Ben Clark, who had represented the 21st District since 2013.
+Clark did not seek re-election.

 District 25

-The new 25th district includes all of Alamance County as well as portions of Northeastern Randolph County.
-The district includes the home of incumbent Republican Amy Galey, who has represented the 24th district since 2021.
+The new 25th District includes all of Alamance County as well as portions of Northeastern Randolph County.
+The district includes the home of incumbent Republican Amy Galey, who had represented the 24th District since 2021.

-Districts 26-50
+Districts 26–50

 District 26

-The new 26th district includes all of Rockingham County as well as portions of northern and eastern Guilford County.
-The district includes the home of incumbent Republican President Pro Tempore Phil Berger, who has represented the 30th district and its predecessors since 2001.
+The new 26th District includes all of Rockingham County as well as portions of northern and eastern Guilford County.
+The district includes the home of incumbent Republican president pro tempore Phil Berger, who had represented the 30th District and its predecessors since 2001.

 District 27

-The new 27th district includes portions of western and southern Guilford County.
-Incumbent Democrat Michael Garrett has represented the 27th district since 2019.
+The new 27th District includes portions of western and southern Guilford County.
+Incumbent Democrat Michael Garrett had represented the 27th District since 2019.

 District 28

-The new 28th district includes portions of central Guilford County.
-Incumbent Democrat Gladys Robinson has represented the 28th district since 2011.
+The new 28th District includes portions of central Guilford County.
+Incumbent Democrat Gladys Robinson had represented the 28th District since 2011.

 District 29

-The new 29th district includes all of Anson, Richmond, and Montgomery counties as well as portions of Randolph and Union counties.
-The district includes the home of incumbent Republicans Tom McInnis, who has represented the 25th district since 2015, and Dave Craven, who has represented the 26th district since 2020.
-McInnis switched his residence from Richmond County to Moore County and he will run for re-election in the new 21st district.
+The new 29th District includes all of Anson, Richmond, and Montgomery counties as well as portions of Randolph and Union counties.
+The district includes the home of incumbent Republicans Tom McInnis, who had represented the 25th District since 2015, and Dave Craven, who had represented the 26th District since 2020.
+McInnis switched his residence from Richmond County to Moore County and ran for re-election in the new 21st District.

 District 30

-The new 30th district includes all of Davidson and Davie counties.
-The district includes the home of incumbent Republican Steve Jarvis, who has represented the 29th district since 2021.
+The new 30th District includes all of Davidson and Davie counties.
+The district includes the home of incumbent Republican Steve Jarvis, who had represented the 29th District since 2021.
 Former state Senator Eddie Gallimore unsuccessfully challenged Jarvis for the Republican nomination.

 District 31

-The new 31st district includes all of Stokes County as well as portions of northern and eastern Forsyth County.
-Incumbent Republican Joyce Krawiec has represented the 31st district since 2014.
+The new 31st District includes all of Stokes County as well as portions of northern and eastern Forsyth County.
+Incumbent Republican Joyce Krawiec had represented the 31st District since 2014.